RobeDM/LIBIRWLS/README.md

 **Parallel Iterative Re-Weighted Least Squares:** A Parallel SVM solver based on the IRWLS algorithm.

-**Parallel Semi-parametric Iterative Re-Weighted Least Squares:** A Parallel solver for semiparametric SVMs solver based on the IRWLS algorithm.
+**Parallel Semi-parametric Iterative Re-Weighted Least Squares:** A Parallel Semiparametric SVMs solver based on the IRWLS algorithm.

 For a detailed explanation of the algorithms take a look at the [web page](https://robedm.github.io/LIBIRWLS/)